-Resolution of disputes as to whether either the Taxpayer or the IRS is unable, or has failed to comply with its responsibilities and obligations as set forth in this MOU will follow the procedures in IRM 4.51.1.
-These procedures will be available on an expedited basis.
+If the taxpayer or the IRS is unable, or has failed to comply with responsibilities and obligations contained in this MOU, the parties will resolve their disputes by following procedures in IRM 4.51.1 These procedures will be available on an expedited basis.
 If the IRS determines that the Taxpayer failed to adhere to the terms of this MOU, the Territory Manager assigned to the case will issue a written notice of the IRS’ concerns.
 If the concerns are not resolved within 30 days after receiving such notification, the DFO assigned to the case will issue a Termination Letter to the Taxpayer and the Taxpayer’s participation in the Program will cease.
 The IRS will then conduct a traditional post-filing examination of the Taxpayer’s return after it is filed.

-The CAP Team Manager and other members of the CAP Team will assess and document the Taxpayer’s transparency and cooperation on, at minimum, a quarterly basis.
-Meetings will be held to discuss the results of these assessments with the Taxpayer.
+Quarterly, the CAP Team Manager (with input from the other members of the CAP Team) and the Taxpayer and/or its representative will assess and document transparency and cooperation.
+Meetings will be held to discuss the results of these assessments so any potential concerns can be addressed.

 Examples of significant or consistent failures to adhere to the terms set forth in this MOU that will result in a Termination Letter include: (1) not adhering to IDR response times or providing non-responsive or incomplete responses to IDRs; (2) not engaging in meaningful or good faith item or issue resolution discussions; (3) failing to thoroughly disclose business transactions and material steps within the transactions required to be disclosed under Section D1 of this MOU; (4) failing to disclose a tax shelter or listed transaction; (5) failing to disclose an investigation or litigation that limits the IRS’ access to current corporate records; and (6) not adhering to any other commitment included in this MOU.